Prior to submitting an application, interested individuals need to view

 4. Vehicle and pet information.

-5. Checks or cash for your application fee and security deposit.
-If paying by check, you will need to pay
+5. Check or cash for your security deposit.

 6. Contact information for personal references and emergency contact.